vesoft-inc/nebula-algorithm/nebula-spark-connector/README.md

   ```
   After getting Graphx's Graph, you can develop graph algorithms in Graphx like [Nebula-Spark-Algorithm](https://github.com/vesoft-inc/nebula-java/tree/v1.0/tools/nebula-algorithm).

-For more use details please refer to [Example](https://github.com/vesoft-inc/nebula-spark-utils/tree/master/example/src/main/scala/com/vesoft/nebula/examples/connector).
+For more information on usage, please refer to [Example](https://github.com/vesoft-inc/nebula-spark-utils/tree/master/example/src/main/scala/com/vesoft/nebula/examples/connector).

 ## How to Contribute

 Nebula Spark Connector 2.0 is a completely opensource project, opensource enthusiasts are welcome to participate in the following ways:

-- Go to [Nebula Graph Forum](https://discuss.nebula-graph.com.cn/ "go to“Nebula Graph Forum") to participate in issue discussions, such as answering questions, providing ideas, or reporting unsolvable problems;
+- Go to [Nebula Graph Forum](https://discuss.nebula-graph.com.cn/ "go to“Nebula Graph Forum") to participate in issue discussions, such as answering questions, providing ideas, or reporting unsolvable problems.
-- write or improve documents;
+- Write or improve documents.
-- submit code to add new features or fix bugs
+- Submit code to add new features or fix bugs.